search icon

 Transferring an EIN

-Although there are situations where it is possible to transfer an EIN from one owner to another, most of the time a new business owner will need to get a new EIN.
-This is not due to a specific law, per se, but because ownership change almost always requires a change in the structure of the company such that a new EIN is required.
+Although there are situations where it’s possible to transfer an EIN from one owner to another, most of the time a new business owner will need to get a new EIN.
+This isn’t due to a specific law but because ownership change almost always makes the company structure change, which necessitates a new EIN.

 Retrieving a Lost/Forgotten EIN